mosip/documentation/docs/inji-wallet/inji-mobile/technical-overview/customization-overview/workflow-customization.md

 ## How the machines are wired together

-Inji Wallet uses a **multi‑actor** architecture.
-A root machine boots the app and **spawns** long‑lived child machines ("service actors").
+Inji Wallet uses a **multi-actor** architecture.
+A root machine boots the app and **spawns** long-lived child machines ("service actors").
 These references are kept in a shared context object (`AppServices`, exposed through `shared/GlobalContext`) so any part of the app can `send` events to any machine.

 ```
 app.ts (root)